 All applicants to the BTC LPN-RN Nursing Program must be Program-Ready before they can apply online during the Application Window.
 Students are Program-Ready once they have completed the following:

 Students interested in the LPN-RN program should apply to the college and contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with getting started at BTC.
-A college application and your score on assessment testing and/or previous transcripts will determine where you begin your course sequence.
+A college application and your score on complete guided self-placement and/or previous transcripts will determine where you begin your course sequence.

 The Nursing Program enters advanced placement LPN-RN applicants into cohorts utilizing a program-ready list (waitlist).
 Complete applications are placed on the waitlist in the order in which they are received.